Skip to main content

 Links include both a target_config and a source_config field for providing configuration.
 This can be used to provide configuration values to just the component that needs them.
 For example, in the above snippet, the target of the link is the Redis provider which needs to know what URL to connect to, and the source of the link is a component that doesn't need that configuration.
 This is very important for security sensitive configuration that you don't want to expose unnecessarily to additional components.

 So far we've seen bits and pieces of the application specification YAML.
-The following is an example of a complete manifest:
+Here's the complete manifest for the Extend and Deploy step of the Quickstart example:

 yaml